stellar-deprecated/docs/guides/anchor/3-federation-server.md

 When testing the bridge server, we added a `memo` to the transaction in order to identify what customer account to credit.
 However, other people and organizations using Stellar might not know they need to do that.
 How do they find out?

 The [Stellar federation protocol](../concepts/federation.md) allows you to convert a human-readable address like `amy*your_org.com`[^friendly_names] to an account ID.
 It also includes information about what should be in a transaction’s `memo`.
 When sending a payment, you contact a federation server first to determine what Stellar account ID to pay.
-Luckly, the bridge server does this for you.
+Luckily, the bridge server does this for you.

 ![Payment flow diagram](assets/anchor-send-payment-federation.png)